DasSauerkraut/Terraheim/README.md

 [Nexus](https://www.nexusmods.com/valheim/mods/803?tab=description)

 ### Patchnotes
-**v2.0.4**
+**v2.0.5**
+- Fixed Eorl Leggings T2 providing +80% HP instead of 8%
+- Fixed incompatability with Forsaken Weapons
+- Fixed issue with NPCs being unable to damage each other
+- Disabling a weapon will now also disable its recipe **v2.0.4**
 - Fixed NPCs being unable to fire bows
 - Fixed some bows being unable to fire arrows